Ornette!

-The titles of the compositions are initialisms derived from works by Sigmund Freud: Wit and its Relation to the Unconscious, Totem and Taboo, Civilization and its Discontents, and the essay Relation of the Poet to Day Dreaming.
+The titles of the compositions are initialisms derived from works by Sigmund Freud: Wit and its Relation to the Unconscious, Totem and Taboo, Civilization and Its Discontents, and the essay Relation of the Poet to Day Dreaming.

 Reception

-The authors of the Penguin Guide to Jazz Recordings awarded the album 3 stars, and wrote that the track titles were presumably the result of an effort to ground Coleman "in the psychoanalysis-obsessed Zeitgeist but of course it also lent weight to those who thought that Ornette's music and musical philosophy were for the couch rather than the concert hall or club."
-They note that LaFaro "drives the group on, a more forceful and harmonically challenging player than Haden."
+The authors of the Penguin Guide to Jazz Recordings awarded the album three stars out of four, and wrote that the track titles were presumably the result of an effort to ground Coleman "in the psychoanalysis-obsessed Zeitgeist" and "[lend] weight to those who thought that Ornette's music and musical philosophy were for the couch rather than the concert hall or club."
+They note LaFaro as "a more forceful and harmonically challenging player than Haden."

-In a review for AllMusic, Brian Olewnick commented that Coleman is found "plumbing his quartet music to ever greater heights of richness and creativity...
-The cuts... are all gems and serve as wonderful launching pads for the musicians' improvisations...
-Coleman, by this time, was very comfortable in extended pieces, and he and his partners have no trouble filling in the time, never coming close to running out of ideas...
-Ornette! is a superb release and a must for all fans of Coleman and creative improvised music in general."
+In a review for AllMusic, Brian Olewnick commented that Coleman is found "plumbing his quartet music to ever greater heights of richness and creativity," concluding that the album was "a superb release and a must for all fans of Coleman and creative improvised music in general" and particularly praising drummer Ed Blackwell's performance.